ThomasStolt/Get_Vigor165_DSL_Status/README.md

 - Red (solid)
   - no connection to the Vigor, e. g. rebooting
-- Red  (flashing fast) -> DSL disconnected
+- Red  (flashing fast)
+  - DSL disconnected
+- Yellow (flashing slowly)
-- Yellow (flashing slow) -> Vigor is trying to establisha DSL connection
+  - Vigor is trying to establisha DSL connection
-- Green (slowly fading out) -> DSL connection is established, you are connected
+- Green (slowly fading out)
+  - DSL connection is established, you are connected!

 ## Prerequisites